AdobeDocs/adobeio-events/intro/webhooks_intro.md

 Once five retries are attempted (after 31 minutes) and the last attempt also fails, Adobe marks the webhook as invalid and stops sending requests.

-To restart the flow of requests, once you have fixed the problem preventing your webhook from responding, you must log into Adobe Developer Console and reactivate the webhook.
-While your webhook is marked **Disabled**, Adobe will continue to log events, even though it isn&rsquo;t sending them.
-You can retrieve all of your events for the past 7 days using the [Journaling API](../api/journaling_api.md) and the Journaling unique API endpoint provided in the Registration Details in Console.
+To restart the flow of requests, once you have fixed the problem preventing your webhook from responding, you must log into Adobe I/O Developer Console, edit your events registration, it will re-trigger a webhook challenge request, and eventually a webhook re-activation.

+While your webhook is marked **Disabled**, Adobe will continue to log events a Journal, you can retrieve all of your events for the past 7 days using [Journaling](../intro/journaling_intro.md).

 ## Receiving events